 How to Display Jewelry for Sale

 Artfully arranging jewelry takes some thought and skill.
-A great display will showcase the best qualities of your jewelry and promote sales....
+A great display can dramatically showcase the best qualities of your jewelry and promote...

 Homemade Earring Display Ideas